rohinimuralidharan/dx_denovo/docs/containerization/persistent_volumes_helm.md

-# PersistentVolumes and related operations considerations \| HCL Digital Experience
+# PersistentVolumes and related operations considerations

 This topic provides details covering the PersistentVolumes \(PVs\) and related operations considerations in storing data for DX 9.5 stateful applications.